Sensorium Saxophone Orchestra

 Roster of NYC orchestra members

-At 10, Miller learned alto saxophone followed by guitar the next year.
-At 14, he attempted to form his first albeit short-lived group of seven electric guitars.
+As a preteen, Miller learned the alto saxophone and guitar.
+At 14, he formed his first albeit short-lived group of 7 electric guitars.
 By 9th grade he was exploring spontaneous Improvisation and Pyschedelic songwriting with brothers Laurence and Roger in Sproton Layer.
-Miller composed numerous pantonal scores for small ensembles in college (Boston/Michigan) including Graphic Scores designed to motivate Free Improvisation through simple structures.
+In college, Miller composed pantonal music for small ensembles including graphic scores designed to motivate free improvisation.
 He continues to use scores that were written at that time.
-In the mid-70's, Miller ran his horn through a half dozen MXR foot pedals in twin brother Laurence's art-damaged EMPOOL.
-This group eventually morphed with Destroy All Monsters as DAM's punk version releasing two 45rpms.
+During the mid-70's, Miller ran his horn through several FX pedals in twin brother Laurence's art-damaged EMPOOL.
+This group eventually morphed with Destroy All Monsters releasing two 45rpms.

 Abaton Book Company released Miller's "Every Room" (2007) as a 45rpm lathe-cut.
 This 12-tone composition was recorded soley by Miller overdubbing 16 saxophones before forming The Sensorium Saxophone Orchestra.